Intel · Glossary

 - Trend Following

 - Systematic strategy that buys breakouts and sells breakdowns, assuming trends persist longer than efficient-market theory suggests.
 The managed-futures industry's canonical approach: momentum + risk parity + small position sizes.
-Closelook does not run pure trend-following, but the Pattern Scanner's 51-pattern library includes moving-average crossovers, channel breakouts and volatility-breakout entries.
+Closelook does not run pure trend-following, but the Pattern Engine's 51-pattern library includes moving-average crossovers, channel breakouts and volatility-breakout entries.

 U